ritesh355/ansible/ansible-setup-with-passwordless-ssh/README.md

 This guide walks you through a **clean Ansible setup** using a dedicated `ansible` user, passwordless sudo, and private key authentication (no password prompt).

+This setup allows your control node to manage multiple EC2 instances without entering passwords every time, making automation smooth and efficient.
+Perfect for beginners wanting hands-on practice with Ansible and AWS

 ---

 ## 🚀 Architecture Overview